ThereforeGames/unprompted/docs/MANUAL.md

 Supports an optional positional argument that tells the shortcode how many times to execute (default 1).
 For example: `[choose 2]Artist One|Artist Two|Artist Three|Artist Four[/choose]` will return two random artists.

+Supports the optional `_sep` argument which is a string delimeter that separates multiple options to be returned (defaults to `, `).
+In the example above, you might get `Artist One, Artist Three` as a result.
+When only returning one option, `_sep` is irrelevant.

 ```
 [choose]red|yellow|blue|green[/choose]
 ```